 PG&E will continue to participate with the CPUC and other federal initiatives to ensure alignment with industry needs and opportunities.
-In addition, PG&E is evaluating the "Privacy by Design" framework adopted by SDG&E (http://privacybydesign.ca/) to further the privacy initiative and controls already deployed across PG&E.
+In addition, PG&E is evaluating the "Privacy by Design" framework (www.privacybydesign.ca) adopted by SDG&E to further the privacy initiative and controls already deployed across PG&E.

 2.15.
-PG&E's Compliance With NERC Security Rules and Other Security Guidelines and Standards as Identified by NIST and Adopted by FERC
+PG&E's Compliance with NERC Security Rules and Other Security Guidelines and Standards as Identified by NIST and Adopted by FERC